wearscript/wearscript-android/doc/setup-client.rst

 2a: Install Client (Binary Install)
 -------------------------------------
 * To make this as easy as possible we've included the "adb" binaries in wearscript/glass/thirdparty/adbs (this lets you install packages on Glass)
-* In the WearScript source go to glass/thirdparty and run the command "bash install_binary_<youros>.sh" for osx, windows, linux.
+* (Linux/OSX) In the WearScript source go to glass/thirdparty and run the command "bash install_binary_<youros>.sh" for osx/linux.
 * (Windows) after you have updated your PATH variable to include the location of your /platform-tools directory, connect your Glass and run the install_binary_windows.bat file
 * (Windows) if adb cant find your Glass ensure you have enabled Debug on your Glass and have installed the correct drivers (http://appliedanalog.com/agw/?p=17)
 * If that worked then you are done with the client install, skip to :ref:`starting-the-client`